Alluxio/alluxio/docs/Tiered-Storage-on-Tachyon.md

   <td>tachyon.worker.tieredstore.level{x}.reserved.ratio</td>
   <td>0.1</td>
   <td>
-  The portion of space reserved on storage tier x.
+  Value is between 0 and 1, it sets the portion of space reserved on storage tier x.
   </td>
 </tr>
 <tr>